grinono/facebookAutomation/README.md

 # Facebook automation

-- automate sendimg messages with FB Messenger
+- Automate sendimg messages with FB Messenger

-- Puppeteer
+- Automate getting group members profile pages with puppeteer to send messages to these group members.

 ## Install Instruction